SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020/README.md

 * We continue with our presentation of HTTP in videos for the theoretical part.
 * **We start working on the HTTP infrastructure lab**.
 We already have a series of 12 webcasts (~6 hours) that guide you through the process, so we are in good shape.
 * In this lab, we will use Docker to create a complete web infrastructure with a reverse proxy and several HTTP servers.
+* All the instructions for the HTTP infrastructure lab are available in [this repo](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra), with links to the YouTube webcasts.
 * **The teaching team will reach out to you during the normal RES lecture and lab sessions to see how you are progressing and help you.**

 ## Week 11